mwszekely/async-to-sync/README.md

 Even if you don't care about all the callbacks (like `onFulfilled`), `asyncToSync` only allows one call at a time (if another call happens, it's delayed until the first finishes).
 The only required arguments are `asyncInput` (and `capture` for `input` elements).

+This was originally part of `preact-prop-helpers`, but it's useful outside of that too.

 This library is unlicensed into the public domain.